Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Chocolate syrup (optional topping)

-MILK: In this homemade recipe, you can substitute low-fat or nonfat milk for the whole milk and heavy cream, but it will not be as rich.
+MILK: In this homemade recipe, you can substitute low-fat or nonfat milk for whole milk and heavy cream, but it will not be as rich.

-PEPPERMINT: You can add ½ teaspoon of peppermint flavoring for a minty version of this great recipe.
-You can also add crushed candy canes to your cocoa for even more mintiness.
+PEPPERMINT: You can add a half teaspoon of peppermint flavoring for a minty version of this great recipe.

 VANILLA: You can add a teaspoon of vanilla extract for a hint of vanilla sweetness in this hot chocolate.